 - Any co-parenting agreements or other documents regarding the child that had both partners listed as parents.

-In Pennsylvania same sex couples can use adoption to ensure that both parties, whether or not they are biologically related to the child, have equal parental rights.
-Second parent adoption provides legally recognized parental status to same sex couples raising children.
+Custody proceedings will follow a similar process to those of heterosexual couples, when both parties hold legal custody.
+In Pennsylvania, same-sex couples can gain legal custody and have equal parental rights when the child was born into the marriage, through joint adoption and stepparent or second parent adoption.
 Second parent adoption allows a second parent to adopt a child without the first parent losing any parental rights and grants both parents the same legal rights as those enjoyed by more traditional family structures.
 Whenever a parent consents to the adoption of his or her child by his or her partner, the parent-child relationship between that biological parent and the child remains, whether or not he or she is one of the petitioners in the adoption proceeding.

 How Can A Family Lawyer Help Same Sex Couples with Child Custody Issues

 A good family lawyer in Pennsylvania can provide you with legal advice specific to your situation.
 In cases where a same-sex couple includes a biological and non-biological parent, a family lawyer can assist with issues related to adoption and establishing legal parentage, ensuring both parents have the legal rights and responsibilities associated with parenthood.

 The lawyer can help you draft a custody agreement that outlines the terms of child custody and visitation.
 This document can be used as a reference during negotiations or in court.
 A family lawyer can represent you during mediation or negotiation with the other parent.
 They can help you reach an agreement that is in the best interests of the child and protect your rights as a parent.
 If an agreement cannot be reached through negotiation, your family law attorney can represent you in court.
 They will present your case, argue on your behalf, and advocate for a custody arrangement that aligns with the best interests of the child.